amazinglyaws/aws-three-tier-webapp-architecture/README.md

 # aws-three-tier-webapp-architecture
-Deploy a three tier web application on AWS - end to end demo
+Deploy a three tier web application on AWS - end to end

 Use Case: To build a highly available, scalable three tier web-app using AWS cloud services

 ### Description

-In this end to end demo, we will be build and deploy a highly avaible and scalable three tier web architecture manually using AWS console.
-Assumption is that you have at least some foundational knowledge around VPC, EC2, RDS, S3, ELB.
+In this end to end demo, we will be build and deploy a highly available and scalable three tier web  application architecture using AWS console.
+Assumption is that you have at least some foundational knowledge around VPC, EC2, RDS, S3, ELB etc.

 ### Architecture

+In our architecture, client traffic is forwarded to our web tier EC2 instances using a public-facing Application Load Balancer.
+The web tier is running Nginx webservers that are configured to serve a React.js website.
+This web tier redirects our API calls to the application tier’s internal facing load balancer.
+The internal facing load balancer then forwards that traffic to the application tier, which is written in Node.js.
+The application tier manipulates data in an Aurora MySQL multi-AZ database and returns it to our web tier.
+Load balancing, health checks and autoscaling groups are created at each layer to maintain the availability of this architecture.

 ![image](https://github.com/amazinglyaws/aws-three-tier-webapp-architecture/assets/133778900/b7a167a9-cdee-4d09-b6c9-e7ce8d1176e1)

 ### Pre-requisites
-- Setup an AWS free tier (if there is none)
+- An AWS account (free tier should work)
+- An IDE/Text Editor of your choice (VS Code recommended)

 #### 01- Initial Setup
-- Download code from GitHubgit
+- Download code from GitHub
 ```
   clone https://github.com/aws-samples/aws-three-tier-web-architecture-workshop.git
 ```
+- Use VS Code IDE (to view/edit the files)
 - Create S3 bucket
 - Create IAM EC2 Instance Role

 #### 02- Networking and Security
 - Create VPC and Subnets
-- Create Internet Gateway (IGW)
+- Create Internet Gateway and NAT Gateways (for public subnets)
 - Setup Routing
 - Create Security Groups (SG)

 #### 03- Deploy Database
 - Create Subnet Groups
-- Deploy Databae
+- Deploy RDS Aurora Database

 #### 04- Deploy App Tier Instance
 - Deploy the App from S3